SakibAhmedShuva/Label-Studio-JSON-Cleaner/README.md

 A robust Python utility to clean and fix encoding issues in Label Studio JSON annotation files while preserving annotation structure and positions.
 The tool now includes advanced special character analysis capabilities.

+Note: Some special characters are commented out.
+Uncomment them as you need them.

 ## Problem Statement

 When working with Label Studio annotations, special characters and encoding issues can cause several problems: